 In the second, given a matching $m\in M_{k}$ we canonically view $m$ as an ordered list of ordered pairs $((m_{(1)},m_{(2)}),(m_{(3)},m_{(4)}),\ldots,(m_{(2k-1)},m_{(2k)}))$ with

 As such, we have an embedding $M_{k}\to S_{2k}$ , $m\mapsto\sigma_{m}$ by sending the matching $m$ to the permutation $\sigma_{m}:i\mapsto m_{(i)}$. \marginpar{$\sigma_{m}$}

-Following Collins and Śniady \cite{CS} we introduce a metric on $M_{k}$ as follows.
+Following Collins and \'{S}niady \cite{CS} we introduce a metric on $M_{k}$ as follows.
 For a permutation $\sigma$, write $|\sigma|$ for the minimum number of transpositions that $\sigma$ can be written as a product of.
 For matchings $m,m'\in M_{k}$, we define \marginpar{$\rho$}

 Since both permutations $\pi_{m}$ and $\pi_{m'}$ have the same sign, $\rho(m,m')\in\Z_{\geq0}$.